melanielaporte/melanielaporte/README.md

 ---

 ### Recent Achievements
-- **NASA NPWEE Academy**: Led a team to secure a $10K grant for an ISS sensor prototype.
+- **NASA NPWEE Academy**: Led a team to secure a $10K grant for the NASA International Space Station (ISS) innovation prototype.
 - **Public Invention**: Designed and developed PCB systems for a portable incubator for social good, co-authoring a scientific paper slated for 2025 publication.
 - **Girls Who Code/RTX/Raytheon Leadership Fellow**: Created Code Wayfinder, an education app to assist users interested in coding careers.